forcedotcom/cli/releasenotes/README.md

 [Click here for the v50 release notes.](./v50.md)

+## 51.1.0 (February 18, 2020) - CLI 7.88.3

+* FIX: The command `force:user:create` properly authenticates to a connected app authenticated with Web Flow login

 ## 51.0.2 (February 18, 2020) - CLI 7.88.3

 Welcome to the first release of version 51 of the `salesforcedx` CLI plug-in in Spring '21.